 Elm Street Cemetery Project

-Barbara Donohue, RPA, Cultural Resource Consultant has worked for over a year with the Braintree Historical Commission with funding provided by the Community Preservation Committee to develop a preservation management plan for the long-term restoration and preservation of the Elm Street Cemetery.
+Barbara Donohue, RPA, Cultural Resource Consultant worked for over a year with the Braintree Historical Commission with funding provided by the Community Preservation Committee to develop a preservation management plan for the long-term restoration and preservation of the Elm Street Cemetery.
 The Elm Street Cemetery is one of the oldest cemeteries in the Commonwealth dating back to 1716.
-Efforts to preserve this historical resource have been undertaken by the Historical Commission.
-The plan has been completed and is available to the public. however due the size of the document it is available in volumes:
+The plan has been completed and is available to the public. however due the size of the document it is available in two volumes:

 Volume I - Report - To view click here